 One small alternative site which has good access by bus into Sidmouth is the Corehill campsite.
 Apparently closed for the 2019 festival.
 It is operated by Mr Burrough (or it might be his brother), owner of Thorn Golf Centre which in 2008/2018 has hosted an alternative Sidmouth Fringe Festival: 01395 579564 but please try the mobile number below first.
 Prices are around £10 per night.
-One advantage of this quiet site is that you can stroll down the hill to Waitrose (which has plush toilet facilities!)
+One advantage of the Corehill quiet site is that you can stroll down the hill to Waitrose (which has plush toilet facilities!)
 The location of the Corehill campsite is shown on this map.
 The views from most vantage points on the site are spectacular.
 This site was still operational in 2017/18 but was closed for 2019.

 Full details of the excellent camping available at the Thorn Park site are available from the fringe website.
 See also my own photographs from 2011.
 In 2012 and onwards evenings folksong events were on a smaller scale and with free entry.

 Salcombe Regis Camping and Caravan park is very popular with folks but gets booked up a year ahead.
 Tel: 01395 514303.
 Some camping pitches have a slight slope.
 It is 'a bit plusher' than Kingstown Tail but apparently more crowded.